 Rabban made his way to the court of Edward, king of England, the most distant point on his journey.
 He delivered letters and gifts to each monarch along the route, and he stayed in each court for a few weeks or months before moving on to the next.
 He used his time sightseeing and meeting with scholars, politicains, and church officials to tell them about the great khan and the Mongols, his subordinate the ilkhan, and their burning desire for peaceful relations with the world.
 On his way back through Rome, pope Nicholas IV invited rabban to celebrate mass in his lnguage; and then, on palm Sunday 1288, the pope celebrated mass and personally gave communion to the Mongol envoy.

 The photo of Muhammed Alim Khan above was taken by the Russian chemist and photographer Sergey Prokudin-Gorsky, 1863-1944 CE.
 This too is a remarkable story.
-Prokudin-Gorsky was one of the first Russians to experiment with color photography, having learned the technique from Adolf Miethe in Berlin in 1902.
+Prokudin-Gorsky was one of the first Russians to experiment with color photography.
 After a successful demonstration before the tsar and his family in 1909, Prokudin-Gorsky was given the official commission to travel around the Russian empire and document its many wonders on color plates.
 He was given a refitted railway car to use as a lab and until the eve of the revolution he produced up to 10,000 photographs.
 It was during these travels that he visited Bukhara and took the photo of the emir.

 The Mongol empire at its height spanned much of the Eurasian continent but it was not the creation of only one man.
 When Genghis Khan died in 1227, the Mongols had not yet arrived in Europe, not taken Persia, the Middle East, and not yet occupied China.
 These conquests were for Genghis Khan’s successors, his sons and grandsons, to complete.
 Family trees are always complicated, and difficult to remember.
 This is what Genghis Khan’s family tree looks like.